 2. Give the readers a question

-At least once every two weeks, literally I make them a question to my readers and ask them to respond in the comments section.
+At least once every two weeks, literally, I make them a question to my readers and ask them to respond in the comments section.
 Here are some examples of what I asked: – What type of items they would like to do – I’ll interview some experts.
 Whose would like to read your opinion? – If you could choose one book to take with you to a desert island, what would it be and why?
 You’d be surprised how many comments you receive a post like that.
 And if they respond at once, there is a greater likelihood that continues to respond.
 They just need a little push to write the first comment.

 3. “Thank your” commentators

 Once you start getting feedback, nourish them.
 The easiest way is simply responding to them.
 If John says, “Great article Jane!” be sure to thank for support with fast response.
 There is nothing worse than being ignored and a small thank you is a good way to avoid it.
 It could take time to start to gain traction.
 Do not get frustrated.
 It always takes time to get consistent comments on a blog.
 But before you know it, your audience will grow and that’s when the magic happens.